Configuration Reference

 Section titled “SOAP Mock”SOAP mocks provide SOAP/WSDL service endpoints.

-mocks: - id: soap-service name: Calculator Service type: soap enabled: true soap: path: /soap/calculator wsdlFile: ./calculator.wsdl # or inline with wsdl: operations: Add: soapAction: "http://example.com/Add" response: | <AddResponse> <AddResult>{{add request.a request.b}}</AddResult> </AddResponse> delay: "50ms" match: xpath: "//a": "10" fault: code: "Server.InvalidInput" message: "Invalid input provided" detail: "<errorCode>1001</errorCode>"SOAP Spec Fields
+mocks: - id: soap-service name: Calculator Service type: soap enabled: true soap: path: /soap/calculator wsdlFile: ./calculator.wsdl # or inline with wsdl: operations: Add: soapAction: "http://example.com/Add" response: | <AddResponse> <AddResult>{{xpath://Add/a}}</AddResult> </AddResponse> delay: "50ms" match: xpath: "//a": "10" fault: code: "Server.InvalidInput" message: "Invalid input provided" detail: "<errorCode>1001</errorCode>"SOAP Spec Fields

 Section titled “SOAP Spec Fields”| Field | Type | Description |